- Pray for South Korea. Pray for their protection in such close proximity to the threats of North Korea.

 Interesting Facts About South Korea

-Languages: Korean, English (widely taught in junior high and high school)
+Languages: Korean, English (widely taught in elementary, junior high, and high school)

 Interesting Facts information from the cia.gov website.
 Read more about South Korea